-You’ve probably already dreamed of driving in England … you’re lucky, you can drive in England with your French driving licence, but only for three years.
+You’ve probably already dreamed of driving in England … you’re lucky, you can drive in England with your driving licence, but only for three years.
 That is to say, you can drive in England legally with a licence obtained in the United Kingdom or in any country of the European Union, but for this second option, the limit is three years.

-But also, to be able to drive in England, as in France, you must have a valid car insurance, you must have passed the MOT certificate and Driving in the UK by car, if you have registered your car here (which I don’t think you do) taxes must be paid to Drive in the UK.
+But also, to be able to drive in England, you must have a valid car insurance, you must have passed the MOT certificate and Driving in the UK by car, if you have registered your car here (which I don’t think you do) taxes must be paid to Drive in the UK.

 In this post we will explain how to drive in England and London UK by car, we will give you tips on driving on the left side of the road and we will tell you how to get your UK driving licence or how to validate yours.

 How to Drive Successfully in England To be able to drive in England and the United Kingdom, you must meet certain legal requirements for Driving in the United Kingdom: